mikademarco/zz_micdemarco.github.io/_posts/2016-11-12-setting-up-aspnet-core-onion-architecture-solution-continuous-deployment-docker-hub-free-aws-ec2-container-part-1.md

 C:\code\Mic.Fraz>docker images
-REPOSITORY             TAG                 IMAGE ID            CREATED             SIZE mic.fraz               latest              2878eaaf2b6a        18 hours ago        580.9 MB
+REPOSITORY             TAG                 IMAGE ID            CREATED             SIZE mic.fraz               latest              2878eaaf2b6a        18 hours ago        580.9 MB microsoft/aspnetcore   latest              859cfeaa74cd        4 days ago          266.8 MB
+microsoft/dotnet       latest              486c56e26c1a        4 days ago          537.5 MB
 ```

+590.9 MB ... yes its huge.
+The dotnet image is big to start.
+The aspnetcore image that can be used for running a compiled app is around half the size.

 Next we can test run the image in a container to see if it works